 The gut performs a wide array of functions ranging from digestion and absorption across different compartments along the gut.
 Additionally, there is a precise activity of skeletal muscles and smooth muscles that allow the contractions of the gut.
 The secretion of mucus, enzymes and salts occurs at correct timing and intervals.
 The epithelial barrier between the lumen and the inner environment not only absorbs but also does not allow the leakage of materials in the intestine such as the enzymes or bacteria into the inner environment.
 There are also immune cells in the barrier that maintain the immunity of the gut.
-The enteric nervous system (ENS) regulates all these activities.
+The Gastrointestinal Nerves or Enteric Nervous System (ENS) regulates all these activities.
 This system is composed of 100 million neurons and usually functions in sync with the central nervous system (CNS).

 However, research published by Rao and Gershon in 2016 in Nature reviews Gastroenterology & hepatology, states that the presence of intrinsic microcircuits in the ENS can allow this system to work autonomously without the CNS.
 Also, the anatomy, signaling circuits, and neurotransmitters are the same in both the CNS and ENS with many CNS diseases affecting the gut!